Aarom Baldiris

 Aarom German Baldiris Pérez (born January 5, 1983) is a former Venezuelan professional baseball third baseman.
-He played for the Samsung Lions. was his first year playing in Nippon Pro Baseball with the Tigers.
-He wore #52 and was a third baseman.
+He played in Nippon Professional Baseball (NPB) for the Hanshin Tigers, Orix Buffaloes, and Yokohama DeNA BayStars, and in the KBO League for the Samsung Lions.
 He batted and threw right-handed.

 Career

 Minor league career

 Bardiris was originally drafted by the New York Mets out of high school at the age of seventeen.
 He started off at the Rookie-Class Venezuelan Summer League and played there until 2002, and missed the entire 2001 season due to an injury.
 He was called up to Single-A Brooklyn in 2002, then to Double-A Binghamton in 2004.
 He played for the Texas Rangers organization in 2006.
 He was acquired by the New York Yankees in 2007 and put on their 40-man roster in September 2007.

 Career in Japan

 Baldiris left the Yankees and signed to play in NPB in 2008.
 There, the Hanshin Tigers selected him to be on the team's #1 roster.
 He struggled the first couple of weeks, but as the season went on, his batting average rose.
 On July 5, 2009 in a game against the Yakult Swallows, Baldiris hit his first NPB Home Run.
 It was a lead off home run off Masanori Ishikawa.
 He would later be chosen as one of the "Heroes" of that game along with the Tigers starting pitcher, Yasutomo Kubo.
 From 2010 to 2013 Baldris played for the Orix Buffaloes.